Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Homeschool Drop-off: Farm to Fiber Art

 Explore the world of fiber art as you learn about sheep and the wool they provide.
 Discover how wool is processed after shearing and the various ways fiber can be transformed.
-Create a wool craft of your very own and meet the sheep where that wool came from.
-All materials provided.
+Create a wool craft of your very own and meet the sheep where that wool came from. $26/student.

 Homeschool Drop-off: Wooly Wonders

 Enjoy a day full of the wonders of wool!
 Learn fun facts about sheep and wool through hands-on activities and visiting them in the barn.
-Learn various ways to work with and create crafts with wool from Gale Woods' sheep.
-All materials provided.
+Learn various ways to work with and create crafts with wool from Gale Woods' sheep. $26/student.

 Homeschool Family: Chickens in Your Backyard

-Let’s get out our seed catalogs—it’s planning time!
+Let’s get out our seed catalogs, it’s planning time!
 Dream up ways to enhance your garden by creating a vision board.
-Choose varieties based on your space, food preferences and providing habitat for our pollinator friends.
+Choose varieties based on your space and food preferences while also providing habitat for our pollinator friends. $12/person.

 Kid vs. Wild Advanced Skills Camp